ParticipaPY/civic-crowdanalytics/README.md

 ### Backend Installation

 1. Clone the repository `git clone https://github.com/ParticipaPY/civic-crowdanalytics.git`
+2. Get into the directory civic-crowdanalytics
-2. Create a virtual environment by running `virtualenv env`
+3. Create a virtual environment `virtualenv env`
-3. Activate the virtual environment by running `source env/bin/activate`
+4. Activate the virtual environment `source env/bin/activate`
+5. Get into the directory backoffice
-4. Go inside the repository folder and execute `pip install -r requirements.txt` to install dependencies.
+6. Execute `pip install -r requirements.txt` to install dependencies.
 If an error occurs during the installation, it might be because some of these reasons: a) Package python-dev is missing b) Package libmysqlclient-dev is missing c) The environment variables LC_ALL and/or LC_CTYPE are not defined or don't have a valid value
-5. Create a mysql database.
+7. Create a mysql database.
 Make sure your database collation is set to UTF-8
-6. Copy the file backoffice/backoffice/settings.py.example into backoffice/backoffice/settings.py
+8. Rename the file backoffice/backoffice/settings.py.example as backoffice/backoffice/settings.py
-7. Set the configuration parameters of the database in backoffice/backoffice/settings.py
+9. Set the configuration parameters of the database in backoffice/backoffice/settings.py
 ```
 DATABASES = {
     ...